librewiki/liberty-skin/README.en.md

 ## Development

-Our canonical source is [GitLab.com](https://gitlab.com/librewiki/Liberty-MW-Skin), and we receive bug reports via [LibreWiki Phabricator](https://issue.librewiki.net).
+Our canonical source is [GitLab.com](https://gitlab.com/librewiki/Liberty-MW-Skin), and we receive bug reports via [LibreWiki Phabricator](https://issue.librewiki.net) and patches via GitLab.com only.
 Any source code found elsewhere is mirrored there, and developers do not guarantee about the code found elsewhere to work.

 ## Configurations